GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message.md

 1. [`ChatMessageLayoutOptionsResolver`](message-layout-options-resolver) is called for each message and create an instance `ChatMessageLayoutOptions`.
 This object contains all information needed by the view about the message (ie. does the message contains reactions, is it coming from the same user, should this message be rendered as part of a group of messages, ...)
 1. [`ChatMessageContentView`](#chatmessagecontentview) holds the entire message view and all its sub-views
-1. [`ChatMessageBubbleView`](#chatmessagebubbleview) wraps the message content inside a bubble, depending on the layout options the bubble will have different borders and colors and will show or not the user profile and name
+1. [`ChatMessageBubbleView`](#chatmessagebubbleview) wraps the message content inside a bubble.
+Depending on the layout options, the bubble will have different borders and colors and will show or not the user profile and name
 1. `ChatReactionsBubbleView` is a wrapper for `ChatMessageReactionsView`
 1. `ChatMessageReactionsView` is responsible for rendering all reactions attached to the message
-1. `ChatMessageReactionsView.ItemView` renders a single reaction as a toggle with state (reactions from current users are rendered highlighted)
+1. `ChatMessageReactionsView.ItemView` renders a single reaction as a stateful toggle

 ## Customizing Layout Options

-Messages are rendered differently depending on their content, layout options are flags that the `ChatMessageLayoutOptionsResolver` adds to each message.
+Messages are rendered differently depending on their content.
+Layout options are flags that the `ChatMessageLayoutOptionsResolver` injects in each message view.
 You can customize how messages are grouped and displayed by using your own `ChatMessageLayoutOptionsResolver` class.

 ```swift
 import StreamChat